RodATS/IHC-Proyecto/README.md

 <h2>Installing the Unity Editor</h2>
 <p>1.
 Go to the Unity Download page, select Download Unity Hub, and install it. </p>
-2. Open the Hub and navigate to the Installs tab and click Add.
+<p>2.
+Open the Hub and navigate to the Installs tab and click Add.   </p>
-3. Now you can create a new Unity Project with Lumin support.
+<p>3.
+Now you can create a new Unity Project with Lumin support. </p>
-4. Open Unity Hub and click the Installs tab.
+<p>4.
+Open Unity Hub and click the Installs tab.  </p>
-5. Click the three dots next to your target Unity version and click Add Modules.
+<p>5.
+Click the three dots next to your target Unity version and click Add Modules.   </p>

 <h2>Install Magic Leap Tools & SDK</h2>
-1. Go to https://ml1-developer.magicleap.com/downloads in your web browser and sign in with your Magic Leap ID.
+<p>Go to https://ml1-developer.magicleap.com/downloads in your web browser and sign in with your Magic Leap ID.   </p>1.
-2. In the right-hand section of the Magic Leap Lab page, select Download for Windows or Download for Mac.
-This will download The Lab application onto the computer.
+<p>In the right-hand section of the Magic Leap Lab page, select Download for Windows or Download for Mac.
+This will download The Lab application onto the computer.   </p>2.

 <h2>Installing Lumin SDK Packages</h2>
-1. Open The Lab.
+<p>1.
+Open The Lab.
 Initially, you will be required to login using your Magic Leap ID.
-Enter the 6-digit secret code that is sent to you by email.
+Enter the 6-digit secret code that is sent to you by email.   </p>
-2. Navigate to the Package Manager
+<p>2.
+Navigate to the Package Manager   </p>
-3. Select Unity.
+<p>3.
+Select Unity.   </p>
-4. In the right-hand pane, select Zero Iteration.
-This package allows you to simulate the device on your computer.
+<p>4.
+In the right-hand pane, select Zero Iteration.
+This package allows you to simulate the device on your computer.  </p>
-5. Click Apply Changes and wait for the install to complete.
+<p>5.
+Click Apply Changes and wait for the install to complete.   </p>

 <h2>Set the Lumin SDK inside Unity</h2>
-1. Open or create a new Unity Project.
+<p>1.
+Open or create a new Unity Project.   </p>
-2. From the menu, go to Edit > Preferences > External Tools.
+<p>2.
+From the menu, go to Edit > Preferences > External Tools.   </p>
-3. Assign the Lumin SDK path to the target Lumin SDK version.
+<p>3.
+Assign the Lumin SDK path to the target Lumin SDK version.   </p>
-Mac: $HOME/MagicLeap/mlsdk/v0.26.0/ Windows: %USERPROFILE%/MagicLeap/mlsdk/v0.26.0/
+<p>Mac: $HOME/MagicLeap/mlsdk/v0.26.0/ Windows: %USERPROFILE%/MagicLeap/mlsdk/v0.26.0/   </p>

 <h2>Version Compatibility</h2>